redobsi/InstagramCloseFriendsBot/README.md

+# Instagram Close Friends Bot

-This is a small project I made to automate the process of making your followers close friends.
+This project automates the process of adding your followers to your Instagram Close Friends list.

-On the new update I added :
+## What's New

+The latest update includes:

-- An instagram followers scrapper
+- An Instagram followers scraper.
-- The ability to connect using 2AF
+- Support for Two-Factor Authentication (2FA).
-- Multithreading to be able to use multiple accounts at once
+- Multithreading, allowing you to use multiple accounts simultaneously.
-- The ability to add up to 500 people per second (in contrast with this version that adds only up to 1 per second)
+- Improved performance, enabling up to 500 people to be added per second (compared to the previous limit of 1 per second).
-- & More..
+- And more enhancements.

-Please contact me on Telegram if you need it! @YMoulki
+Feel free to reach out on Telegram if you're interested: @YMoulki